Anterior ischemic optic neuropathy: Risk factors

 The mechanism of injury for NAION used to be quite controversial.
 However, experts in the field have come to a consensus that most cases involve two main risk factors.
 The first is a predisposition in the form of a type of optic disc shape.
 The optic disc is where the axons from the retinal ganglion cells collect into the optic nerve.
 The optic nerve is the bundle of axons that carry the visual signals from the eye to the brain.
 This optic nerve must penetrate through the wall of the eye, and the hole to accommodate this is usually 20-30% larger than the nerve diameter.
 In some patients the optic nerve is nearly as large as the opening in the back of the eye, and the optic disc appears "crowded" when seen by ophthalmoscopy.
 A crowded disc is also referred to as a "disc at risk".
 While a risk factor, the vast majority of individuals with crowded discs do not experience NAION.

 The second major risk factor involves more general cardiovascular risk factors.
 The most common are diabetes, hypertension and high cholesterol levels.
 While these factors predispose a patient to develop NAION, the most common precipitating factor is marked fall of blood pressure during sleep (nocturnal arterial hypotension)- that is why at least 75% of the patients first discover visual loss first on waking from sleep.
 When other risk factors for NAION are present, taking blood pressure medications at night should be avoided as this can exacerbate nighttime hypotension.
 Beta blockers in particular are associated with increased incidence of NAION.
 These vascular risk factors lead to ischemia (poor blood supply) to a portion of the optic disc.
 The disc then swells, and in a crowded optic disc, this leads to compression and more ischemia.

-Since both eyes tend to have a similar shape, the optometrist or ophthalmologist will look at the good eye to assess the anatomical predisposition.
-The unaffected eye has a 14.7% risk of NAION within five years.

-A number of uncontrolled single case or small number of patient reports have associated NAION with use of oral erectile dysfunction drugs.
+GLP-1 agonists, a class of medications which are used to treat diabetes and obesity, appear to significantly increase the risk of developing NAION; however, further research is needed to establish if the observed association is a causal relationship.Since both eyes tend to have a similar shape, the optometrist or ophthalmologist will look at the good eye to assess the anatomical predisposition.
+The unaffected eye has a 14.7% risk of NAION within five years.A number of uncontrolled single case or small number of patient reports have associated NAION with use of oral erectile dysfunction drugs.